Businesses will only be able to process personal data collected if one (or more) of the following six grounds have been met.

 Vital interests include interests essential for the life of the data subject or processing data for humanitarian purposes and, in particular, cases where a disaster has struck.

 Processing is necessary for performing a task that is in the public interest or in the exercise of official authority vested in the data controller.
-For example, a local authority using personal data to collect council tax.
+For example, a local authority uses personal data to collect council tax.

 Legitimate interests of the data controller